 Sharing Results too early with Stakeholders

-While ‘too soon’ is measured in two dimensions (more on that below), let’s just says there’s a certain point in time during which you just should not talk about the preliminary results of a running A/B test.
-Especially when you’re testing around a critical business KPI there are just too many dreams and visions emerging from (mostly non-technical) stakeholders – even though the test result doesn’t stand on solid ground.
+While ‘too soon’ is measured in two dimensions (more on that below), let’s just says there’s a certain point in time during which you should not talk about the preliminary results of a running A/B test.
+Especially when you’re testing around a critical business KPI, there are just too many dreams and visions emerging from (mostly non-technical) stakeholders – even though the test result doesn’t stand on solid ground.

 A/B Testing for the Sake of it

 While A/B testing is something to aim for because of the reasons mentioned above, you shouldn’t run any testing idea which is floating through your regular stakeholder alignment meeting.
 While the costs of implementing and cleaning an A/B test up are necessary, it’s more about the environment you want to test in.

 Do you have enough traffic flowing through your area of the product to generate significant results within four weeks?
 Do you have the freedom to test variants which are differentiated enough from each other?
 Do you have the commitment from upper management also to implement the ‘unpopular’ version and they just let you A/B test in the first place because it’s a ‘modern approach’?